PolySync/oscc/README.md

 <img src="https://github.com/PolySync/OSCC/blob/master/assets/oscc_logo_title.png">

-The Open Source Car Control Project is a hardware and software project for converting a late model vehicle into an autonomous driving research and development vehicle.
+The Open Source Car Control Project is a hardware and software project detailing the conversion of a late model vehicle into an autonomous driving research and development vehicle.

 See the [Wiki](https://github.com/PolySync/OSCC/wiki) for full documentation, details and other information.